Traumatic brain injury

 Causes

-In addition to the injury to the skull, there is involvement of the brain, such as brain swelling or bleeding in the brain.
+In addition to the injury to the skull, the brain is also involved, for example due to brain swelling or Bleeding in the brain.

-The possible consequences range from a mild concussion to the death of the animal.
+The possible consequences range from a mild concussion to the Death of the animal.

 Supplements